atom/github/docs/feature-requests/005-blank-slate.md

 ## Create repository dialog

-The create repository dialog may be opened in either "no local repository" mode or "local repository" mode.

-### "No local repository" mode

 <img width="650" alt="create" src="https://user-images.githubusercontent.com/17565/57249991-62c14180-7014-11e9-808a-5d7cdca7d91e.png">

 The "owner" drop-down is populated with the user's account name and the list of organizations to which the authenticated user belongs.
 Organizations to which the user has insufficient permissions to create repositories are disabled with an explanatory suffix.